yangshun/tech-interview-handbook/website/blog/2021-08-19-facebook-career-questions-and-answers.md

 - IANAR - I am not a recruiter
 - IANAL - I am not a lawyer
 - IINW - If I'm not wrong
+- RA - Residential Assistant
 - SWE - Software Engineer/ing
 - TPM - Technical Program Manager

 ## Caveats

 - These replies are tailored towards the Facebook interview process for interns and fresh grads.
+They may or may not apply to other smaller companies.
-Most of these answers apply across the board but there are exceptions for certain specialized, non-SWE roles.
+- Most of these answers apply across the board but there are exceptions for certain specialized, non-SWE roles.

 ## Application/Referral

-### I'm from SUTD and my schedule is pretty weird!
-I'm graduating next year so should I apply for internship or a job?

-If you have any spare summers left, you can and should go for an internship.
-IMO passing an internship interview is easier than a full-time interview, and likely leads to a better conversion package also if you have performed well during the internship.

 ### What's the application process like (for internships)?